Seidel-Michael/ts-serializer/README.md

 The ts-serializer package is a simple promise based serialization helper library for nodejs typescript.
 It is able to serialize and deserialize objects to and from json files or memory if you know the expected type.

-## Limitations
-The library only works with simple types like number and string.

 # Usage

 ## Enable experimental Decorators